This Notice describes how medical information about you may be used and released and how you can get this information. Please read it carefully.

 People Involved in Your Care or Payment for Your Care

-GHS health experts may tell a family member, friend, or other person you identify or who is involved in your care or payment for your care details about you that relate to that person’s involvement in your care.
-However, GHS respects your right to choose not to have your information shared.
-When you arrive at a GHS facility, Registration will ask you to complete a form indicating with whom we may share your information (you are not required to designate any individuals).
+We may share your health information with a family member, friend, or other person you identify or who is involved in your care or payment for your care details about you that relate to that person’s involvement in your care.
+However, Prisma Health respects your right to choose not to have your information shared.
 If you cannot physically or mentally agree or object to a disclosure, we may supply information where necessary.
 We also may share facts with someone helping in a disaster relief effort so that family can know of your condition, status and location.

 We may use or release your health information during emergencies.